 Power BI connects directly to your ERP data and provides the same features as an individual standalone program.
 No matter what you’ve implemented, BI can be incorporated into your existing infrastructure with no issue.

 The result is a fully-functioning Microsoft suite compatible with multiple ERP systems and unique business environments.
-When upgrading or implementing a solution for your company, look to Power BI as an added benefit for your needs.
+When upgrading or implementing a solution for your company, look to Power BI as an added benefit for your needs and sign up for this related webinar.